Sideward contact tracing and the control of epidemics in large gatherings: Methods

 \item \textbf{Partial opening phase.} During this phase, the access to University buildings was extended to first year students attending in-person classes (about 25\% students enrolled in the degree courses) while the lectures of all others students were offered remotely on video-conferencing platforms.
 Libraries and study spaces reopened with a reduction of rooms' maximum capacity and mandatory reservation.
 This phase spans the period from 22nd February 2021 to 14th March 2021 and from 19th April 2021 to 09th May 2021.
 In this period the number of users is 7835; \end{itemize}

-From the login management system we extract anonimyzed aggregated data on the attendance at the University and its temporal dynamics (see SI).
+We provided the "ICT services" office with a script that extracts from the login management system the anonimysed aggregated data on the attendance at the University and its temporal dynamics (see SM).
 In Fig.~\ref{fig:figure5}\textbf{b} we plot the number of people present at the University as a function of time.
 Data show the reliability of the measure: the closure period up to the 18th of April and the following days of partial opening are clearly distinct on the plot; in the week-ends and on public holidays (April 5th) attendance is limited; during night hours connections are nearly absent and we also observe the effect of lunch breaks.
 The attendance estimated via WIFI data underestimates the true number of people simultaneously present, since not all individuals connect to the WIFI network.
 A reasonable estimate is that the number of people actually present is roughly twice as large.
 This assessment is based on the comparison of WIFI data with the number of seat reservations in classrooms and study rooms made by students (mandatory for University regulations~\cite{unipr_rules}) and with the number of attending professors, researchers and university staff, as revealed by data from their personal badges.